deephaven/deephaven-core/README.md

 - ![Check CI](https://github.com/deephaven/deephaven-core/actions/workflows/check-ci.yml/badge.svg?branch=main)
 - ![Nightly Check CI](https://github.com/deephaven/deephaven-core/actions/workflows/nightly-check-ci.yml/badge.svg?branch=main)

-This README is intended to provide a high level overview of the installation and use of Deephaven Community Core.
+This README is intended to provide a high-level overview of the installation and use of Deephaven Community Core.
 For more detailed guides on the topics presented below, see our [Community documentation](https://deephaven.io/core/docs).

 ## Supported Languages